Werner Stocker (actor)

 Werner Stocker (April 7, 1955 – May 27, 1993) was a German actor.
 He studied acting at the Neue Münchner Schauspielschule and at the Otto Falckenberg School of the Performing Arts.

 Stocker appeared in the 1987 American television film The Dirty Dozen: The Deadly Mission.

+He is probably best known for his role as Darius, the immortal monk who was Duncan's friend in the first season of "Highlander: The Series" in 1993.
+It was his final role as he died from a brain tumour in 1993 shortly after finishing filming for the series.

 Highlander: The Series

 Werner Stocker also featured in the fantasy hit Highlander: The Series as Darius, a 2,000-year-old immortal priest.

 The script of the episode "Band of Brothers" describes Darius as a monk with a "hideously ugly face", but when the producers cast the part, they chose Stocker, who did not fit this description.
 Creative Consultant David Abramovitz explains, "Darius, originally in the script, was written as almost to look like the Hunchback of Notre Dame, to be physically ugly and with a glorious soul.
 And when I got to France, I noticed that they cast this young, handsome German actor named Werner Stocker.
 I said, 'Wait a minute.
 What's going on here?
 He's supposed to be ugly.'
 And it seemed that the Germans, who were putting up a great deal of money, didn't want the only German actor in the show to be ugly; so he wasn't ugly.
 And this was one of the cases where politics won out and it didn't hurt anything because he was wonderful in the part."